CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 # Submitting your work
 ### When is the deadline for submitting my dissertation?
-It's the first Monday after the Easter break:  **13:00, Monday 28th April 2025**.
+It's the first Tuesday of the exam period:  **13:00, MTuesday 5th May 2026**.
 If you want a reminder of all the dates, they are on the [Welcome page]{/index} of this website.

 ### Where do I submit my dissertation?
-In the Blackboard for your unit, under Assessment, Submission and Feedback - scroll down to the submission points, which will be added in the last half of TB2.
+In the Blackboard for your unit, under Assessment - scroll down to the submission points, which will be added in the last half of TB2.

 ### What should I name the file?
 It's helpful to call your PDF [your name]_[dissertation title] but there is no standard naming convention.